HOW TO: Use Snowflake CONCAT to Combine Strings (2025)

 We will cover the examples in detail in the later section.

-A key aspect of concat is its support for string data types.
+A crucial aspect of CONCAT is its precise handling of data types.
 It can accept and concatenate all Snowflake string variants:

-One catch is numeric or non-string types are not directly compatible.
-We could explicitly cast them using TO_VARCHAR to enable concatenation.
+Numeric or other non-string/non-binary types are not directly compatible.
+You must explicitly cast them using functions like TO_VARCHAR() or TO_BINARY() to enable concatenation with compatible types.

-One of the most important considerations with Snowflake concat is the handling of NULL values.
-Concatenating a null string with another non-null string results in a NULL output.
+One of the most important considerations with Snowflake CONCAT is its handling of NULL values.
+Concatenating a NULL string or binary value with another non-NULL string or binary value results in a NULL output.

 Let’s test it out: